wkearn/RasterIO.jl/README.md

 1. Figure out a better way to handle the GDALDatatype and Julia datatypes interface.
 Currently, it can't handle complex types, mostly because I haven't thought hard enough about them.
 2. Write a parser for the projection strings, so we can do useful things with the projection.
-3. Come up with a good way to display rasters using the georeferenced coordinates.
+3. Come up with a good way to display rasters using the georeferenced coordinates (see [GIS.jl](https://github.com/wkearn/GIS.jl))
 4. Add support for missing data.
 Maybe using DataArrays.
 How does GDAL handle missing data?